microsoft/vscode-dev-containers/containers/go-postgres/README.md

 8. The Application can also be tested by running `./test.sh` from the Terminal.
 This will test the `hello.go` application.

 ### Debugging Security
-To allow C++ debuggers to run within the Docker Containers, the [docker-compose.yml](.devcontainer/docker-compose.yml) contains the following lines:
+To allow C++ based debuggers to run within the Docker Containers, the [docker-compose.yml](.devcontainer/docker-compose.yml) contains the following lines which can be uncommented:

 ```yaml
     security_opt: